crate/croud/docs/commands/projects.rst

    :prog: croud
    :path: projects
    :nosubcommands:
+   :nodescription:

 ``projects create``
 ===================

-Creates a project in an organization.
+Create a project in the specified organization and region.

 .. warning::